-Written in 2002, the play is widely regarded as Albee’s late masterpiece - the Who’s Afraid of Virginia Woolf writer died earlier this year.
-The triple Tony and three times Pulitzer-winning American writer Edward Albee was the playwright of his generation, grasping at a broken, betrayed American Dream.
+Written in 2002, the play is widely regarded as Edward Albee’s late masterpiece – the writer of Who’s Afraid of Virginia Woolf died this year.
+Triple Tony- and Pulitzer-winning Albee was a playwright for his generation, grasping at a broken, betrayed American Dream.

-A household name thanks to his captivatingly tense portrayal of Nicholas Brody in Emmy and Golden Globe winning series Homeland, Lewis has also impressed on stage with roles in Ibsen, Shakespeare and Moliere.
-Stephen Spielberg spotted him first, subsequently casting him in his breakthrough role in Band of Brothers.
+A household name thanks to his captivating, tense Nicholas Brody in Emmy- and Golden Globe-winning series Homeland, Lewis has also impressed on stage with roles in Ibsen, Shakespeare and Molière.
+Steven Spielberg spotted him first, subsequently casting him in his breakthrough role as brave, stolid Major Dick Winters in HBO's second world war series, Band of Brothers, back in 2001.

 Book immediately – tickets won't hang around.

 |What||The Goat, or Who is Sylvia?
 Theatre Royal Haymarket|

 18 Suffolk Street, London, SW1Y 4HT | MAP